 The new EQS: MBUX (Mercedes-Benz User Experience)

 MBUX (Mercedes-Benz User Experience) has radically simplified the operation of a Mercedes-Benz.
 Introduced in 2018 in the current A-Class, more than 1.8 million Mercedes-Benz passenger cars are now on the road with it, and the Vans division is also relying on MBUX.
 A few months ago the second generation of this learn-capable system debuted in the new S-Class.
 The new EQS is already the next big step.
-With teachable software, the control and display concept completely adapts to its user and makes them personalised suggestions for numerous infotainment, comfort and vehicle functions.
+With learn-capable software, the control and display concept completely adapts to its user and makes personalised suggestions for numerous infotainment, comfort and vehicle functions.
 With the so-called zero-layer design, the user does not have to scroll through submenus or give voice commands.
 The key applications are always offered on the top level in the field of vision, depending on the situation and context.
 This means that numerous operating steps are taken care of for the EQS driver.
-With the "Online Music" service, Mercedes-Benz has now fully integrated the major music streaming services into the MBUX infotainment system.
+Mercedes-Benz has integrated numerous music streaming providers holistically into the MBUX Infotainment system with the "Online Music" service.

 Infotainment systems offer numerous and extensive functions.
 Several operating steps are often required to control them.
 In order to reduce these interactive steps even further, with the aid of artificial intelligence Mercedes-Benz has developed a user interface with context-sensitive awareness.